SCENE VIII: FLUFF & FOLD LAUNDROMAT – DAY

 Kevin is dumbfounded at Kirbo’s obsession with Miss Biberman: “Listen Kirbs, you’re not really gonna go to med school just to impress this girl with whom you have a fleeting infatuation.”
 Kirbo responds with a bizarre existential mini-logue: “She’s the only evidence of God that I can find on this entire planet, with the exception of the mystical force that removes one of my socks from the dryer every time I do the laundry.
 Fluff and Fold, buddy, as soon as I make it really big, I’m going fluff and fold.
 I understand the fold but what’s the fluff?”

-SCENE IX: ALEC & LESLIE’S YUPPIE LOFT – NIGHT
+SCENE IX: ALEC & LESLIE’S SHOE LOFT – NIGHT

 Kevin is assisting Leslie in making dinner.
 (In a moment of foreshadowing, Leslie pops his cork.)
 We learn that he has an unnatural attraction to Alec – he knows that Alec hates peppers in his food – and fully admits it.
 Yes, we’re seeing the “Is he gay?” motif being dangled in front of our eyes – Kevin even refers to Leslie as “Les.”
-In referencing Alec and Leslie’s marriage, Kev notes: “…since he was a Democrat but now’s he’s a Republican, I say all bets are off”—thus anticipating every political sex scandal for the next 25 years.
+In referencing Alec and Leslie’s marriage, Kev notes: “…since he was a Democrat but now’s he’s a Republican, I say all bets are off” – thus anticipating every political sex scandal for the next quarter century.

 "How do we make this gorgeous girl look like a Shaker elder?"

 Leslie burns her hand on the frying pan: “How do most women do this every night of their lives and not go completely insane?”
-(Years later, Hillary Clinton -- whom Leslie eerily resembles* -- got in terrible trouble for uttering this exact same sentiment; she rebuilt her hausfrau image by giving out a chocolate chip cookie recipe.)
+(Years later, Hillary Clinton – whom Leslie eerily resembles – got in terrible trouble for uttering this exact same sentiment; she rebuilt her hausfrau image by giving out a recipe for chocolate chip cookies.)
 Kevin leaps to her assistance, a gesture in which we can see McCarthy’s acting chops at work: Since he has established that Kevin is a intrinsically nervous chap, his nervousness when helping Leslie ice down her burned hand doesn’t seem out of the ordinary.
-McCarthy has to “Trojan horse” his character’s massive love jones for Leslie without making it too obvious— after all, this is one of the “revelations” later in the story that the film’s shaky dramatic structure relies upon.
-McCarthy almost pulls it off, but he quick tennis-match glances between her wrist and her face give the plot point away.
+McCarthy has to “Trojan horse” his character’s massive love jones for Leslie without making it too obvious – after all, this is one of the “revelations” later in the story that the film’s shaky dramatic structure relies upon.
+McCarthy almost pulls it off, but his quick tennis-match glances between her wrist and her face give the plot point away.
 Then again, he’s not in the most subtle film ever made.

 We find out why Kevin might be so bitter about love when he tells Leslie his “Ringo” story, which rings as false as a burnout’s SAT scores.
 As a young boho bongo man (ahhh, backstory for the bongos!)
-Kev “fell in love with the singer, he fell in love with the singer…” of his junior high school rock band.
+Kev fell in love with the singer of his junior high school rock band.
 First off, what junior high school band plays “We’ve Only Just Begun?” by the Carpenters, or is even able to?
 Yet, Kevin’s young muse sings it “as sweet as Karen Carpenter.”
-He did what all of us sensitive nerds did: “I got really high on this cheap malt liquor (check) and I pledged my love to her (ditto) and the next day she ran off (yessiree, been there) with a bass player named ‘Ringo’” – wait, what?!?
+He did what all of us sensitive nerds did: “I got really high on this cheap malt liquor (check) and I pledged my love to her (ditto) and the next day she ran off (yessiree) with a bass player named ‘Ringo’” – wait, what?!?
 You couldn’t pick a worse name for a bass player.
 (My suggestion: “Spee.”)
 And how does a junior high school chick and a loser bass player “run away” in junior high?
 Where did they run to?
 Maryland?
 The 7-Eleven on the corner?
 In a way, S.E.F. is a bit ahead of its time here: Karen Carpenter was already two years dead but her hipster re-invention was yet to come.
 (Todd Haynes’ maverick Superstar: The Karen Carpenter Story would come out two years later.)

 LESLIE: On which you will type your way to becoming one of the most important writers in America!